guiohm/hexo-theme-phase-green/README.md

 - Color is now green
 - I added polygons support into phasebeam.
 - I added a shutdown timer with friction into phasebeam so that it does not keep moving and using CPU/GPU ressources.
+- Removed controls in the gallery widget when only one image.

 ## Install